 Size and Build

-English Golden Retrievers are typically larger and stockier than their Canadian counterparts.
-They tend to have a broader head, a deeper chest, and a more solid, muscular build.
-Male English Goldens usually weigh between 65 and 75 pounds, while females typically weigh between 55 and 65 pounds.
-The larger size and stockier build of Englis.
+English Golden Retrievers are larger and stockier compared to their Canadian counterparts.
+They are characterized by a broader head, a deep chest, and a muscular build that gives them a sturdy and solid appearance.
+Male English Goldens typically weigh between 65 and 75 pounds, while females range from 55 to 65 pounds.
+This robust build reflects their original breeding purpose, emphasizing strength and versatility.

-- English Golden Retrievers: Larger, stockier build with a broader chest and head.
+- English Golden Retrievers: Larger, stockier build with a broad head and deep chest; males weigh 65–75 pounds, females 55–65 pounds.

-- Canadian Golden Retrievers: Leaner, more athletic, designed for agility and endurance.
+- Canadian Golden Retrievers: Leaner, more athletic frame designed for agility and endurance; males weigh 55–65 pounds, females 50–60 pounds.

 Temperament and Personality Comparison